VMaston/vmaston.github.io/index.md

 Following my 2021 graduation from Aberystwyth University with a Computer Science degree, I have pursued a career as a Software Engineer specialising in Web Technologies.

-I am currently working as a Full-Stack Web Developer while developing my expertise in System Administration and Node.js Application Development, with a focus on scalable user platforms.
+I am currently working as a Junior Web Developer while developing my expertise in System Administration and Node.js Application Development, with a focus on scalable user platforms.

 <!-- <img
   src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-plain.svg"